aaronjonj1/blazorstarterpack/README.md

 <br />
 11/22 Added a randomizer calculator.

-# Milestone 1: Please check Car.razor.cs and Car.razor for the requirements given.
+# Milestone 1:
+Please check Car.razor.cs and Car.razor for the requirements given.
-# Milestone 2: Please check Criminal.razor, InchesCentimeters.razor.cs, and InchesCentimeters.razor for the requirements given.
+# Milestone 2:
+Please check Criminal.razor, InchesCentimeters.razor.cs, and InchesCentimeters.razor for the requirements given.

-# Learning Objectives: Please check comments in my files which should state the following objectives that were provided.
+# Learning Objectives:
+Please check comments in my files which should state the following objectives that were provided.

+# Error Check
+Please check file Error List.png for the error list.
+There should be no errors or warnings.

 # Sources used to help with my coding: